-- Be aware of situations which may present risks and manage these - Plan and organise the work and the workplace so as to minimise risks - As far as possible, be visible in working with children - Ask the parents of children/young people for their permission to participate in interviews - Be accompanied by a second adult whenever possible when conducting interviews with children - Work in partnership with the parents/carers and/or other professionals to ensure the protection of children. - Avoid doing something that could be misinterpreted by a third party.
+- Be aware of situations which may present risks to children and young people and manage these - Plan and organise the work and the workplace so as to minimise risks - As far as possible, be visible in working with children

+- Obtain relevant permissions when requesting access to children.
+This should be through a parent or guardian and in certain situations and cultures could include schools and community elders. - Be accompanied by a second adult or be in a public space whenever possible when conducting interviews with children.
+No interviewer should ever be alone with children. - Work in partnership with the parents/carers and/or other professionals to ensure the protection of children. - Avoid doing something that could be misinterpreted by a third party. - Ensure actions/instructions etc are clear and explicit to avoid misinterpretation by interviewees or the larger public.